munificent/game-programming-patterns/book/architecture-performance-and-games.markdown

 runtime.

 There's a spectrum of flexibility here.
-When you write code to call a concrete method in some class, you're fixing that class at *author* time -- you've hard- coded which class you call into.
+When you write code to call a concrete method in some class, you're fixing that class at *author* time -- you've hard-coded which class you call into.
 When you go through a virtual method or interface, the class that gets called isn't known until *runtime*.
-That's much more flexible, but implies some runtime overhead.
+That's much more flexible but implies some runtime overhead.

 Template metaprogramming is somewhere between the two.
 There, you make the decision of which class to call at *compile time* when the template is